taoyuan/hunt/docs/HuntGettingStartedGuide.md

 To get either to work, you might need to make a few changes to the file containing your register set (discussed later).

-In either case, a test is built by linking unity, the test file, and the C file(s) being tested.
+In either case, a test is built by linking hunt, the test file, and the C file(s) being tested.
 These files create an executable which can be run as the test set for that module.
 Then, this process is repeated for the next test file.
 This flexibility of separating tests into individual executables allows us to